Q&A: Grouping of variations

 Where a group of Type IA/IAIN variations to the terms of several MAs have been approved, the Commission will update the MA with one decision per product concerned, following the decision-making timeframes for Type IA/IAIN variations.

 The rules for reduced fees or fee reductions depending on the type of product will apply to grouped variations.

 Where a grouping application is considered ‘invalid’ (i.e. an assessment process cannot be started), an administrative fee may be charged by the Agency.

 Only one applicant will be invoiced for the grouped procedure.
 The details of the applicant to whom the invoice should be sent should be clearly stated in the cover letter.

 The fee will become due on the date of the notification of the administrative validation to the applicant and will be payable within 45 calendar days of the date of the notification.
 After approximately 15 days, an invoice will be sent to the applicants billing address held on the Agency’s file.

 The invoice will contain details of the product and type of procedure involved, the fee amount, the customer purchase order number associated with the procedures invoiced and financial information.

-Applicants requiring a purchase order number or similar references on the invoice are requested to clearly indicate this in the cover letter or application form accompanying the dossier, as well as in the formatted table template, for as long as this template remains in use.
+Applicants requiring a purchase order number or similar references on the invoice are requested to clearly indicate this in the cover letter or application form accompanying the dossier, as well as in the “Customer reference” box of the delivery file to be generated for submission via the EMA Gateway.
 The Agency does not accept standalone notifications of purchase order numbers that are not associated with a dossier.